Quake engine

-The Quake engine is the game engine developed by id Software to power their 1996 video game Quake.
-It featured true 3D real-time rendering and is now licensed under the terms of GNU General Public License v2.0 or later.
+The Quake engine (part of id Tech 2) is the game engine developed by id Software to power their 1996 video game Quake.
+It featured true 3D real-time rendering.
+Since 1999, it has been licensed under the terms of GNU General Public License v2.0 or later.

-After release, it immediately forked, as did the level design.
+After release, the Quake engine was immediately forked.
 Much of the engine remained in Quake II and Quake III Arena.
 The Quake engine, like the Doom engine, used binary space partitioning (BSP) to optimise the world rendering.
-The Quake engine also used Gouraud shading for moving objects, and a static lightmap for nonmoving objects.
+The Quake engine also used Gouraud shading for moving objects, and a static lightmap for non-moving objects.

 Historically, the Quake engine has been treated as a separate engine from its successor, the Quake II engine.
-Although the codebases for Quake and Quake II were separate GPL releases., both engines are now considered variants of id Tech 2.
+Although the codebases for Quake and Quake II were separate GPL releases, both engines are now considered variants of id Tech 2.

 History

 The Quake engine was developed from 1995 for the video game Quake, released on June 22, 1996.
 John Carmack did most of the programming of the engine, with help from Michael Abrash in algorithms and assembly optimization.
-The Quake II engine (id Tech 2) was based on it.
+The Quake II engine (id Tech 2.5) was based on it.

 John Romero initially conceived of Quake as an action game taking place in a fully 3D polygon world, inspired by Sega AM2's 3D fighting game Virtua Fighter.
 Quake was also intended to feature Virtua Fighter-influenced third-person melee combat.
 However, id Software considered it to be risky, and it would've taken longer to develop the engine.
 Because the project was taking too long, the third-person melee was eventually dropped.

-Engine design and milestones

-Reducing 3D complexity to increase speed

-Quake was the first true-3D game to use a special map design system that preprocessed and pre-rendered some elements of the 3D environment, so as to reduce the processing required when playing the game on the 50–75 MHz CPUs of the time.
-The 3D environment in which the game takes place is referred to as a map, even though it is three-dimensional in nature rather than a flat 2D space.
-The map editor program uses a number of simple convex 3D geometric objects known as brushes that are sized and rotated to build the environment.
-The brushes are placed and oriented to create an enclosed, empty, volumetric space, and when the design is complete, the map is run through the rendering preprocessor.
-The preprocessor is used to locate two types of empty space in the map: the empty space enclosed by brushes where the game will be played and the other empty space outside the brushes that the player will never see.
-The preprocessor then strips away the back faces of the individual brushes, which are outside the game space, leaving only a few polygons that define the outer perimeter of the enclosed game space.